prostomarkeloff/combinators.py/docs/human-guide.md

 from combinators import race_ok

 # Race the primary and the replica.
-# First one to cross the finish line on the Green Track wins.
+# First one to cross the finish line on the Success Track wins.
 fastest_db = race_ok(
     L.call(primary.get, "config"),
     L.call(replica.get, "config")